 No fees required to use Green Woodlands Property

-We do not charge anyone for the use of Green Woodlands property and we do not expect anyone else to charge for the use of our property either.This includes tours, guides, lessons, equipment rentals, advertising or any other commercial use of Green Woodlands property.
+We do not charge anyone for the use of Green Woodlands property in any manner and we do not expect anyone else to charge for the use of our property either.This includes any other organizations whether they be for-profit, non-for-profit, group or individual that wants to do, tours, guides, lessons, training, equipment rentals, group activities, advertising or any other commercial, monetization or donation base use of Green Woodlands property.